plone/guillotina/docs/source/developer/behavior.md

 # Behaviors

-Besides having static content types definitions with their schema, there is the concept of behaviors that provide us definitions accross content types with specific marker interface to create adapters and subscribers based on that behavior and not the content type.
+Besides having static content types definitions with their schema, there is the concept of *behaviors*.
+This allows us to provide functionality across content types, using specific marker interfaces to create adapters and subscribers based on that behavior and not the content type.

 ## Definition of a behavior

-If you want to have a shared behavior based on some fields and operations that needs to be shared across different content types you can define them on a `guillotina.schema` interface:
+If you want to have a shared behavior based on some fields and operations that needs to be shared across different content types, you can define them on a `guillotina.schema` interface:

 ```python
     from guillotina.interfaces import IFormFieldProvider